-In case of switch from one scheme to another scheme received before cut-off i.e. upto 3 p.m. having business day for both the schemes, closing NAV of the Business Day shall be applicable for switch-out scheme and for Switch-in scheme, the closing NAV of the Business Day shall be applicable, on which funds are available for utilization in the switch-in scheme (allocation shall be in line with the redemption payout).

-To clarify, for investments through systematic investment routes such as Systematic Investment Plans (SIP), Systematic Transfer Plans (STP), Flex STP, Capital Appreciation STP, IDCW Transfer, Trigger etc. the units will be allotted as per the closing NAV of the day on which the funds are available for utilization by the Target Scheme irrespective of the installment date of the SIP, STP or record date of IDCW etc. - "Switch Out" shall be treated as redemption application and accordingly, closing NAV of the day will be applicable based on the cut-off time for redemption followed for various type of schemes.
-And Frankla NAV for - "Switch In" shall be treated as purchase application and accordingly for unit allotment, closing NAV of the day will be applicable on which the funds are available for utilization.
-Applicable NAV for redemption and switch outs In respect of valid applications received upto the cut-off time (cut off timing for subscriptions/ redemptions/ switches: 3.00 p.m.) by the Mutual Fund, same day's closing NAV shall be applicable.
+In case of switch from one scheme to another scheme received before cut-off i.e. upto 3 p.m. having business day for both the schemes, closing NAV of the Business Day shall be applicable for switch-out scheme and for Switch-in scheme, the closing NAV of the Business Day shall be applicable, on which funds are available for utilization in the switch-in scheme (allocation shall be in line with the redemption payout). the redemption payout).
+To clarify, for investments through systematic investment routes such as Systematic Investment Plans (SIP), Systematic Transfer Plans (STP), Flex STP, Capital Appreciation STP, IDCW Transfer, Trigger etc. the units will be allotted as per the closing NAV of the day on which the funds are available for utilization by the Target Scheme irrespective of the installment date of the SIP, STP or record date of IDCW etc - "Switch Out" shall be treated as redemption application and accordingly, closing NAV of the day will be applicable based on the cut-off time for redemption followed for various type of schemes. - "Switch In" shall be treated as purchase application and accordingly for unit allotment, closing NAV of the day will be applicable on which the funds are available for utilization.
+Applicable NAV for In respect of valid applications received upto the cut-off time (cut redemption and off timing for subscriptions/ redemptions/ switches: 3.00 p.m.) by switch outs the Mutual Fund, same day's closing NAV shall be applicable.
 In respect of valid applications received after the cut off time by the Mutual Fund, the closing NAV of the next business day shall be applicable.
 Business Day A day other than (1) Saturday and Sunday or (2) a day on which the Stock Exchange, Mumbai and National Stock Exchange are closed whether or not the Banks in Mumbai are open or (3) a day on which the Sale and Redemption of Units is suspended by the Trustee/AMC.
 However, the AMC reserves the right to declare any day as a business day or otherwise at any of its locations at its sole discretion.
-Consolidated Account Statement Consolidated Account Statement (CAS) is a single/combined account statement which shows details of all transactions made by an investor during a month across all mutual funds.
-It shows all details pertaining to purchase, redemption, switch, payout of IDCW, reinvestment of IDCW, systematic investment plan, systematic withdrawal plan and systematic transfer plan etc. along with transaction charges incurred, if any.
-Cash Equivalent Cash equivalent shall consist of the following securities having residual maturity of less than 91 days: a) Government Securities; b) T-Bills; and c) Repo on Government Securities.
 Custodian HDFC Bank Limited, SBI-SG Global Securities Services Pvt.
 Ltd., Citibank N. A., Hongkong and Shanghai Banking Corporation Limited (HSBC) and Deutsche Bank A. G. are acting as Custodians for the Scheme.
 For further details, investors are requested to refer Statement of Additional Information (SAI) available on the website of the AMC.
-Depository The Custodian of the Scheme has been approved by the Trustees.
-A depository as defined in the Depositories Act, 1996 and includes National Securities Depository Limited (NSDL) and Central Securities Depository Limited (CDSL).
-Depository Participant Depository Participant (DP) is an agent of the Depository who acts like an intermediary between the Depository and the investors.
-DP is an entity who is registered with SEBI to offer depository-related services.
+The Custodian of the Scheme has been approved by the Trustees.
+Consolidated Account Statement Consolidated Account Statement (CAS) is a single/combined account statement which shows details of all transactions made by an investor during a month across all mutual funds.
+It shows all details pertaining to purchase, redemption, switch, payout of IDCW, reinvestment of IDCW, systematic investment plan, systematic withdrawal plan and systematic transfer plan etc. along with transaction charges incurred, if any.
+Cash Equivalent Cash equivalent shall consist of the following securities having residual maturity of less than 91 days: